 Draco gasped.
 "What the bloody hell have you got on your skin?
-My lips…they're tingling….burning…swelling!
+My lips…they're tingling…burning!
 Merlin!
 I have to get to the Hospital Wing.
 I'm allergic to that oil!"

-After a troubled night's sleep, the new Hogwarts student dressed in the uniform she'd been given.
+After a troubled night's sleep, Mary Sue dressed in the uniform she'd been given.
 She admired how the black robe made her hair shine and her skin glow.

 Hmmm, she hadn't heard of that.
 She looked forward to learning all about it.